Full Semester Programs

 Ever thought about spending the semester in Asia?
 Now you can!
-Spend a semester or two exploring this continent and learning more about countries such as Bhutan, Cambodia, China, India, Japan, Nepal, Singapore, South Korea, Thailand, and Vietnam.
+Spend a semester or two exploring this continent and learning more about countries such as Bhutan, China, India, Indonesia, Japan, Malaysia, Mongolia, Nepal, Singapore, South Korea, Thailand, and Vietnam.

 Students on API’s program in Bhutan will study at the Royal Thimpu College, the country’s first private college, in the city of Thimpu, Bhutan’s capital city.
 This is a wonderful opportunity for students to really experience the Bhutanese culture as it is relatively free of western influences.
 Previous excursions have included trips to Thailand, as well as other field trips to monasteries, various districts around the country, museums, markets and bazaars, and the Takin Zoo.
 In addition to classes, students can elect to do an internship as well.

 Interested in India?
 You’ve got options!
 SIT offers two academic and research programs: Public Health, Gender, and Community Action, and Sustainable Development and Social Change –based in New Delhi and Jaipur respectively, and both offering students the chance to learn the Hindi language.
-Students can study at the University of Hyderabad through AIFS, a program that allows students to take classes in English with local students, and participate in excursions such as a 6-day tour of the Golden Triangle.
-Interested in studying Buddhist Studies?
-With Carleton Global Education (formerly Antioch Education Abroad), now you can!

 Spend the semester in beautiful Chiang Mai, Thailand’s cultural capital!
 Courses here focus on Southeast Asia- and Thailand-related subjects such as art, history, international relations, political science, and Buddhism.
 Students take classes at the local university, and will learn Thai through the language classes and partnerships with local student buddies.
 Some of the previous cultural activities have included a Thai cooking class, watching a local football game, and a trip to the southern islands.
-CIEE also offers students a Community Public Health program in Khon Kaen in the northeastern part of the country.
-On this program, students get to go on community visits to assess community public health needs and build relationships with the locals, and it includes a comparative study excursion to a different country (possible Laos or Vietnam) and an overnight excursion at the “Elephant Lover Home” in the Surin Province.
-Interested in Service Learning?
-IPSL’s program Chiang Mai offers a perfect balance between studies and giving back to the community.

 Interested in studying abroad in Australia?
 Your first step is to figure out which location you want to be based in.
 We offer programs in Melbourne, Sydney, Brisbane, the Gold Coast, Newcastle, Wollongong, Townsville (all on the eastern coast) and Perth on the west coast, all of which are wonderful cities both big and small.
 TEAN Students have the opportunity to spend their orientation at the Great Barrier Reef in Cairns, and TEAN also offers students the opportunity for travel to other parts of the country or even internationally (such as Thailand or New Zealand) depending on the program you choose.
 Interested in a homestay option?
 CAPA’s Sydney-based program is the only Australia option so far to offer one!